 A Blue Ridge Photography Collection

 Blue Ridge Mountain scenery is among the loveliest in the world, and its drama, color, and variety draw enormous attention and passion from photographers.
-Along the Parkway, east- and west-facing overlooks draw photographers every morning and evening to dramatic sunrises and sunsets.
+Along the Parkway, east- and west-facing overlooks bring photographers every morning and evening to dramatic sunrises and sunsets.
 Hikers can walk short distances and be immersed in mountain woods that teem with scenes of life and growth.
 The vivid natural colors and textures of the area can be found in countless combinations that allow photographers to shoot the same areas again and again, year after year.

 Here at Blue Ridge Parkway Daily, we add a new photo every day to our curated photography collection.
 Whether you're an amateur or a pro, submit your photos today and help us share the very best of the Blue Ridge.